 Pakistan is going to earn your praise at the dinner table, guaranteed.
 Delicious combinations of juicy, flavorful meats and slices of crispy naan (a fluffy, leavened bread) await throughout the country, including many unique specialties depending on the region.
 Pakistani food is rich and meaty, and distinctly different from that of its neighbor India.
 When visiting Lahore, paaye (a stew of goat hooves), halwa puri (fluffy bread paired with a sweet confectionary), and chapli kebab (spicy mutton patties) are must-eats.
 Freshly caught trout is a specialty in the Ghizer District, and Peshawar is known for its one-of-a-kind dumba karahi — a fatty, flavorful dish made with meat from the butt of a sheep.

 As great as it may be, food in Pakistan can sometimes affect sensitive stomachs.
-Don’t be surprised if you run into some stomach troubles as it happens to almost everyone.
 Activated charcoal is known to be helpful for cases of traveler’s diarrhea, and if things persist past a day or so, antibiotics can be found in the local pharmacies, which are everywhere in the bigger cities.

-13. Chai is a way of life — be prepared to become addicted.
+13. Chai is a way of life — be prepared to get hooked

 Perhaps you won’t drown, but you’ll certainly be filled to the brim with the stuff.
 Pakistanis drink chai — a masala milk tea — constantly throughout the day.
 Steaming cups are sipped on the street during lunch breaks, at any and all types of meetings, and of course, it is served as an offering to guests.
 When staying in someone’s home or hotel, it’s very likely chai will be poured before you even sit down.
 Definitely accept — it would be rude not to.